susheelkbhargav/roman-numeral-converter/README.md

  All the edge cases like, input number 0, negative numbers and strings containing alphabets are tested using junit Jupiter.

 Integration tests were done via PostMan to serve requests and via checking the log files.
-Logging is one of the important features to have in the system as it helps in finding the root cause to the issues in production.

-Coding styles, coding standards were followed throughout the project development.
-All the modules, classes and functions are inline documented.
+Each test should only focus on a single responsibility and include a single assertion.

+Written following Single Level of Abstraction Principle – the logic within a test should be written at a high level.
+Details such as creating the request, sending the HTTP request to the server, dealing with IO, etc should not be done inline but via utility methods

 ## Project layout